Bird’s eye view of NPS benchmarks across industries

 Also, you can improve your NPS by taking action on the given customer feedback and benchmarking it against your previous score!

-Here are some of the exclusive features of the SurveySensum platform that helps you enhance your customer experience.
+Here are some of the exclusive features of the SurveySensum survey software that helps you enhance your customer experience.

 With SurveySensum, you can send NPS surveys to multiple channels such as WhatsApp, email, chatbots, Slack, SMS, in-app, web app, and more.
 Also, you can incentivize your customers by integrating coupons or promo codes with the surveys.